UniMath/agda-unimath/src/metric-spaces/invertible-isometries-premetric-spaces.lagda.md

 ## Properties

-### Two premetric spaces are isometrically equivalent if and only if there is an isometric invertible map between them
+### Two premetric spaces are isometrically equivalent if and only if there is an invertible isometry between them

 ```agda
 module _